Squirrel Damage Repair Services: What to Expect After Wildlife Removal

 Squirrel damage doesn’t just go away when the animal is gone.
 It lingers—and if left unaddressed, it can continue to threaten your home and health long after the scratching stops.

 That’s why professional squirrel damage repair services are essential.
-At Titus Restoration, we specialize in post-wildlife cleanup and structural repair.
+At Titus Contracting, we specialize in post-wildlife cleanup and structural repair.
 Whether you’ve just had squirrels removed or you’re dealing with years of unnoticed damage, our team can inspect, restore, and wildlife-proof your home from top to bottom.

 Post-Removal Inspection